 The condition $A^{(1)}=0$ in \eqref{eq:AAB-bc} removes a linear and a logarithmic divergence in the symplectic term.
 The preservation of this condition restricts the leading orders of $\phi$ and $\lambda$ to take the form exhibited in \eqref{eq:phi-bc} and \eqref{eq:lambda-1}.
 In the next order, $\lambda^{(0)}$ and $\Phi^{(0)}$ could in principle have higher modes in the spherical harmonic expansion, however the modes with $\ell \geq 1$ do not appear neither in the charges nor in the boundary term of the action principle.
 Therefore they are ``pure gauge'' and can be consistently discarded.

 The parity conditions are necessary to remove additional logarithmic divergences appearing in the symplectic term, as well as in the boundary terms associated with the Gauss constraint.
-They have a long history in electrodynamics and general relativity~\cite{Regge:1974zd} and it should thus not come as a surprise that they are also needed for fracton theories.
+They have a long history in the Hamiltonian formulation of general relativity and electrodynamics~\cite{Regge:1974zd,Henneaux:2018cst,Henneaux:2018gfi} and it should thus not come as a surprise that they are also needed for fracton theories.